 California is one of the leading states with commitments from all parts of every industry to strive to reduce the carbon footprint and Co² in the next 30 years.
-The construction industry is very much a part of this movement with individual materials that makeup concrete and asphalt being required to create a Life Cycle Assessment (LCA) and from that create an Environmental Product Declaration (EPD) on each product.
+The construction industry is very much a part of this movement with individual materials that make up concrete and asphalt being required to create a Life Cycle Assessment (LCA) and from that create an Environmental Product Declaration (EPD) on each product.
 You may be wondering what is LCA and EPD sustainability.

 Buy Clean California ACT (AB262)

 Enacted in October 2017, California’s Buy Clean California Act (Assembly Bill 262) requires the state’s Department of General Services, by January 1, 2019, to establish a maximum acceptable global warming potential (GWP) for certain “eligible materials” (carbon steel rebar, flat glass, mineral wool board insulation, and structural steel).
 These items are required at this time in order to perform work for the Department of Transportation.
 Included in that list also aggregates, asphalt, and concrete, however, these requirements have been delayed for now, but as an industry, contractors should be getting ready for when they are implemented.

 LCA sustainability is the starting point for any product to be assessed as a method to evaluate the environmental effects associated with any given industrial activity for the initial gathering of raw materials from the earth to the point at which all residuals are returned to the earth, typically known as, from the cradle to grave.
 Once an LCA is established on each end-user product, you can then take the formulation of each LCA that makes up mix proportions of asphalt and concrete and create an EPD.